INFURA/ethdenver-2019/docs/queries/block.md

-The following is query that uses every field available.
+The following is query that uses every field available on a block.
+Since there are no arguments provided in this block query, it will return the latest known block.

 ```graphql
 {
   block {